Skip to content

 Admission Requirements

-- Intermediate English skills if English isn’t your native language
+• Intermediate English skills if English isn’t your native language.
+See guidance on proof of English language proficiency in How to Apply.

-- A brief letter (250-word maximum) that describes your relevant experience, transferable skills, knowledge of the field and commitment to professional growth
+Before you begin your application, prepare a brief letter or personal statement (250 words maximum) that describes your relevant experience, transferable skills, knowledge of the field, and commitment to professional growth.

-Complete your application and submit the materials listed in step 1.
+Complete your application online and submit all required materials.

-Pay the $50 nonrefundable application fee.
-In one to two business days after you submit your application, you’ll receive an email with a link to pay your fee.
+All applications will be charged a $50 nonrefundable application fee.
+In one to two business days after submitting your application, you’ll get an email with a link to pay your fee.

 After Applying